b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 spread of the data around the mean(s).

 Let's start with something familiar.
 Do you still remember our tennis players Peter and John from @sec:statistics_intro_tennis.
-Well, guess what they work at two different biological institutes.
-The institutes independently test a new weight reducing drug, called drug Y, that is believed to reduce body weight of an animal by 23%.
+Well, guess what, they work at two different biological institutes.
+The institutes independently test a new weight reducing drug, called drug Y, that is believed to reduce body weight of an animal by roughly 23%.
 The drug administration is fairly simple.
 You just dilute it in water and leave it in a cage for mice to drink it.

-So both our friends independently run the following experiment: a researcher takes eight mice, writes at random numbers at their tails (1:8), and decides that the mice 1:4 will drink pure water, and the mice 5:8 will drink the water with the drug.
+So both our friends independently run the following experiment: a researcher takes eight mice, writes at random numbers at their tails (1:8), and decides that the mice 1:4 will drink pure water, and the mice 5:8 will drink water with the drug.
 After a week body weights of all mice are recorded.

 As said, Peter and John run the experiments independently not knowing one about the other.
 After a week Peter noticed that he messed things up and did not give